yh1224/aws-notify-billing/README.md

 ## How to deploy

- 1. Create context.json and configure
+ 1. Create config.yaml and configure

-    - slackWebhookUrl : Slack Webhook URL to notify

  2. Prepare